 - Abdominal pain

 - General fatigue

 These symptoms are then followed by red spots on the tongue and the inside of the mouth, 1-2 days down the line.
 The spots have a characteristic tiny bubble of fluid at the center, which makes them appears.
 These blister-like centers quickly peel, which makes then makes the spots to transform into larger ulcers (sores) with yellowish-green centers and reddish base.
 The ulcers are usually painful, and will therefore significantly interfere with your baby’s feeding routine.

 A short moment after the appearance of mouth ulcers, small, red spots show up on the fingers, the palm and back of the hands, and the bottom of feet, and sometimes on the diaper area (buttocks and groin).
 The spots occurring on the bottom of feet and the palms of the hands often appear flat.
 In some cases, the spots associated with HFM will change to become small, grey-centered blisters.

-Although hand, foot, and mouth disease typically causes spots – and blisters – that are not itchy, some cases of mild itching have been reported.
+Although hand, foot, and mouth disease typically causes spots – and blisters – that are not itchy, patients have reported a few some cases of mild itching.
 Couple that with the pain and you have the making for a terrible experience for your child.
 Luckily, hand, foot, and mouth disease typically goes away on its own without treatment.